-MIPs are not available for properties that have been "posted" by Transportation Maintenance Operations for mandatory repairs; please visit the Sidewalk Maintenance Program webpage if your property has received a Sidewalk Repair Notice or for more information on this program.
+MIPs are not available for properties that have been issued a Sidewalk Repair Notice.
+For mandatory repairs, please visit the Sidewalk Maintenance Program webpage if your property has received a Sidewalk Repair Notice or for more information on this program.

 Applications that are received, approved, and paid for by 3pm will be issued via email within the next business day.
 Learn more about this faster and more convenient process.

 Alternately, If you do not have access to a smart phone or computer, there are computers available in the Development Services Center for public use, at 1900 SW 4th Ave, 1st floor.
 Get directions to and see hours for the DSC.

 See an alphabetical list of current Fiscal Year Fees for PBOT.
 The most common MIP repairs are:

 All voluntary MIPs have a minimum processing fee of $60 and maximum fee of $200.
 MIPs are only available for up to a total of 100 lineal feet of frontage repairs to sidewalks and 50 lineal feet of curb replacement.

 If we approve your refund on a same day invoice payment, PBOT will void the MIP and your credit card account won't be charged.

 If the permit invoice has been processed through the bank, you'll need to complete and email a refund request for PBOT approval.
 PBOT sends approved refunds via check from the City of Portland, payable to the name listed on the Credit Card used for paying the MIP invoice.
 Refunds may take up to 60 days to process and are at the discretion of PBOT.

 All refunds shall be at the discretion of Portland Bureau of Transportation.